AbdoullahBougataya/rocket-engines/README.md

 ## Usage
 First you will have to install [GO](https://go.dev/):
 ### Windows
-You can download installer GO using the link [here](https://go.dev/dl/).
+1. You can download installer GO using the link [here](https://go.dev/dl/).
+2. Open the MSI file you downloaded and follow the prompts to install Go.
+By default, the installer will install Go to Program Files or Program Files (x86).
+You can change the location as needed.
+After installing, you will need to close and reopen any open command prompts so that changes to the environment made by the installer are reflected at the command prompt.
 ### MacOS
 You can download installer GO using the link [here](https://go.dev/dl/).
 ### Linux